 The Tapia Conference, created to bring together undergraduate and graduate students, faculty, researchers, and professionals in computing from all backgrounds and ethnicities.

-Call for Participation is OPEN!
-Visit the Conference Page for more information.
+Visit the Tapia 2022 Conference Page for details.

 Celebrate the diversity that exists in computing